laurentpayot/floweret/README.md

 Features to come
 ----------------

-* `fn` as a decorator, [when JavaScript decorators reaches stage 4 and are implemented in CoffeeScript](https://github.com/jashkenas/coffeescript/issues/4917#issuecomment-387220758).
+* `fn` as a decorator, [when JavaScript decorators reach stage 4 and are implemented in CoffeeScript](https://github.com/jashkenas/coffeescript/issues/4917#issuecomment-387220758).

 Licence
 -------